 Travelling in British Columbia Canada is a journey through a breathtaking wild landscape.
 Towering mountains, wildlife-packed forests, and dramatic coastlines are there for you to be discovered.
-Don’t miss off the beaten track treasures like steaming hot natural springs or the ghost towns of the Kootenay Rockies – discover the history and tragedies of days gone by.
+Don’t miss off-the-beaten-track treasures like steaming hot natural springs and the ghost towns of the Kootenay Rockies – discover the history and tragedies of days gone by.

 For sure you will spend time in cosmopolitan Vancouver before heading out into the backcountry.
 Vancouver is often the arrival port when you fly in from overseas.
 Both, Victoria on Vancouver Island and Kelowna in the Okanagan Valley also have international airports.